DataDog/datadog-cdk-constructs/README.md

 ## Using Projen

 The `v1` and `v2` Datadog CDK Construct Libraries both use Projen to maintain project configuration files such as the `package.json`, `.gitignore`, `.npmignore`, etc. Most of the configuration files will be protected by Projen via read-only permissions.
-In order to change these files, edit the `.projenrc.js` file within `v1` or `v2` folders, then run `npx projen` to synthesize the new changes.
+In order to change these files, edit the `.projenrc.js` file within `v1` or `v2` folders, then run `npx projen` (within the folder) to synthesize the new changes.
 Check out [Projen][13] for more details.

 ## Opening Issues